Birds on the Preserve

 BirdWeather is a pioneering visualization platform that harnesses the BirdNET artificial neural network to monitor bird vocalizations globally through 2000 active audio stations (and growing).
 The platform acts as a comprehensive, evolving digital repository, accessible via a user-friendly map interface that showcases real-time data integration.
 Equipped with advanced bioacoustic technologies such as the BirdWeather PUC—featuring environmental sensors and a neural engine in a weatherproof enclosure—BirdWeather facilitates easy recording and automatic cloud processing of bird sounds, aiding conservation efforts and ecological studies.
 By analyzing bird population behaviors and changes, BirdWeather provides valuable insights into environmental shifts, engaging the public in global citizen science initiatives through its web dashboard and mobile app.

 The Nature Institute has five PUCs set up around the preserve to listen to the sounds around.
-We have recorded 117 species in the time they have been up and are working on finding the best way to share that data with you.
-We will update this page periodically to share that information.
+We have recorded 184 species over the year.